Classic Bells > Soapy stuff >Soap, shampoo, syndets

 A surfactant is the short-hand name for any chemical that functions as a "surface active agent."
 A surfactant allows chemicals to mix together that would not otherwise be able to mix.

-A detergent is a surfactant that is used as a cleanser.
+A detergent is any of these cleansing surfactants.
 All detergents are surfactants, but not all surfactants are detergents.
-The lye-based soap we make is a detergent -- in other words, a surfactant that cleans.
+The lye-based soap we make is a detergent -- in other words, soap is a surfactant that cleans.

-Detergents are divided into several classes, based on the electrical charge the surfactant has that helps it bond with water.
+Detergents (surfactants that cleanse) are divided into several classes, based on the electrical charge the surfactant has that helps it bond with water.

 Antionic (an-eye-ON-ick) detergents have a negative charge.
-This class of detergents includes true soap, sodium lauryl sulfate (SLS), sodium laureth sulfate (SLeS), sodium lauryl sulfoacetate (SLS), sodium cocoyl isethionate (SCI), and sodium C14-C16 Olefin sulfonate (Bioterge).
+This class of detergents includes lye-based soap, sodium lauryl sulfate (SLS), sodium laureth sulfate (SLeS), sodium lauryl sulfoacetate (SLSa), sodium cocoyl isethionate (SCI), and sodium C14-C16 olefin sulfonate (Bioterge).

 Amphoteric (am-fo-TEH-rick) detergents have a positive or negative charge depending on the pH.
 A familiar amphoteric surfactant is cocamidopropyl betaine (CAPB) which acts as a cationic detergent in an alkaline mixture, such as soap.
 These are also called zwitteronic detergents.